BALTIC COUNCIL FOR INTERNATIONAL EDUCATION GENERAL PRINCIPLES TERMS AND DEFINITIONS FOR PROCESSING PERSONAL DATA.

-15. The personal data operator permits access to personal data only to those employees of the personal data operator who have the right to process personal data, and only to the extent necessary to achieve the purposes for which the processing of personal data is carried out.
+The personal data operator permits access to personal data only to those employees of the personal data operator who have the right to process personal data, and only to the extent necessary to achieve the purposes for which the processing of personal data is carried out.

 The operator of personal data is responsible for compliance with the requirements set forth in the Personal Data Protection Act and the General Provision on Data Protection of the EU after its entry into force.

-17. The data subject has the right to access his personal data stored by the Personal Data Operator and to obtain additional information on the processing of his personal data.
+You havethe right to access your personal data stored by the Personal Data Operator and to obtain additional information on the processing of your personal data.

-18. The data subject has the right at any time to apply for processing of his personal data, including requesting the termination of processing or disclosure of his personal data or the termination of access to personal data and / or the removal, correction or blocking of collected data, if this right is in compliance with the standards The law on the protection of data of individuals or any other law.
+You have the right at any time to apply for processing of his personal data, including requesting the termination of processing or disclosure of his personal data or the termination of access to personal data and / or the removal, correction or blocking of collected data, if this right is in compliance with the standards The law on the protection of data of individuals or any other law.

-19. If the data subject discovers that the Personal Data Operator has violated his / her rights in the processing of personal data or if the data subject is requesting the deletion of his data, the data subject has the right to file a request to terminate or eliminate the operator's personal data violation via e-mail firstname.lastname@example.org.
+If you discover that the Personal Data Operator has violated your rights in the processing of personal data or if the data subject is requesting the deletion of your data, you have the right to file a request to terminate or eliminate the operator's personal data violation via e-mail firstname.lastname@example.org.
 The data subject has the right to apply to the State Data Inspectorate or the court at any time to protect his rights.